Blog

 Use a flashlight

-You’ll need a friend to help you out with this method.
-The first step is to get a flashlight that has a narrow focus.
+You’ll need someone to help you out with this method.
+The first step is to get a flashlight with a narrow focus.
 Next, lie down on your back if possible and tilt your head back so that your friend has a clear view of your nasal canal.
-Then use the flashlight and try to look for any obstructions that you can see.
-This method is similar to the test your doctor would perform where they would use a speculum to look inside your nasal cavities.
+Then, use the flashlight and try to look for any obstructions that you can see.
+This method is similar to the test your doctor would perform, where they would use a speculum to look inside your nasal cavities.

 Is It Safe to Do This Without a Doctor Present?